mateuszjurewicz/notes_public/notes/English Vocabulary.md

 eager or quick to argue, quarrel or fight.
 Connect with `pugilist` (a boxer).
 - `recuse sb / oneself`
 of a judge -> to remove themselves from a case because of potential conflict of interest / lack of impartiality.
 A lawyer can ask for the judge to be recused.
+- `sagacious` & `sagacity`
+having or showing keen mental discernment and good judgement, far-sighted, shrewd, wise.
+Note the difference in pronunciation between adjective and noun.
 - `sashay`
 to walk in an ostentatious manner, often with exaggerated hip and shoulder movements.
 - `scurrilous`